kubevirt/user-guide/docs/virtual_machines/disks_and_volumes.md

 Disks with `dedicatedIOThread` set to `true` will not use the shared thread, but will instead be allocated an exclusive thread.
 This is generally useful if a specific Disk is expected to have heavy I/O traffic, e.g. a database spindle.

 #### Auto

 `auto` IOThreads indicates that KubeVirt should use a pool of IOThreads and allocate disks to IOThreads in a round-robin fashion.
-The pool size is generally limited to twice the number of VCPU’s allocated to the VM.
+The pool size is generally limited to twice the number of VCPU's allocated to the VM.
 This essentially attempts to dedicate disks to separate IOThreads, but only up to a reasonable limit.
-This would come in to play for systems with a large number of disks and a smaller number of CPU’s for instance.
+This would come in to play for systems with a large number of disks and a smaller number of CPU's for instance.

 As a caveat to the size of the IOThread pool, disks with `dedicatedIOThread` will always be guaranteed their own thread.
 This